Things to Do This Winter in Southern Indiana

 Derby Dinner Playhouse

 There is nothing better than having a delicious meal and being entertained while you stuff your face, the magical component of Derby Dinner Playhouse.
-This is the oldest and largest continually operating dinner theatre in the country, and their 2021 winter show, Lend Me A Tenor, will be going on from January 6 to February 14.
+This is the oldest and largest continually operating dinner theatre in the country, and their shows do not disappoint this season.
+A Christmas Story The Musical, will be running from November 10 to December 30.
+For the kids, Once Upon A Snowflake, will be running from November 13 to December 20.
+In the new year, The Red Velvet Cake War will be running from January 5 to February 13.

 Supporting local businesses is easy when you have two delightfully-booming downtowns that offer a plethora of local goods at beautiful and unique storefronts.
 No matter who you’re shopping for, our shops have the perfect gifts for everyone.